angyuqian/coffee-code/staying-safe-online/README.md

 ### Scenario 1.
 Ad tracking, or big business is watching you :eyes:

+Scienarios:
-Describe a situation in which tracking is awesome because it creates a personalized online experience.
+1. Describe a situation in which tracking is awesome because it creates a personalized online experience.

-On the other hand, describe a situation in which tracking is awful.
+2. On the other hand, describe a situation in which tracking is awful.

+Two strategies:
+1. Browser plugins (what's a plugin??)
+2. Containerizing

 ### Scenario 2.
 You've been hacked! :scream: